Updated on October 9, 2018 to reflect price changes

 Do you prioritize durability?
 Make room for the Aomais Sport II

-This speaker retails for around $25 and is one heck of a durable speaker.
-Not only is it IPX7-rated, it’s mud and shockproof, it can float via the included float accessory which is absolutely adorable.
+This speaker retails for around $25 and is unusually durable.
+Not only is it IPX7-rated, but it’s also mud and shockproof, and can float via the included float accessory which is absolutely adorable.
 The rubber exterior protects the speaker against drops and dings, making it the perfect speaker for an outdoorsman.

 Aomais Sport II

 Now, this is the most powerful speaker of the cheap Bluetooth speakers at 20W.
-This allows for loud volumes and strong bass reproduction, which is ideal for outdoor use where ambient noise may easily mask midrange and treble frequencies.
-The Sport II is outfitted with noise-reduction technology that promotes clear voice transmission via the built-in microphone.
-And if you have two Aomais Sport II speakers, then you can pair them together for stereo sound.
+It allows for loud volumes and strong bass reproduction, which is ideal for outdoor use where ambient noise may easily mask midrange and treble frequencies.

 One of the most unique features of the Sport II is the ¼” tripod mount.
 This is intended to be used on bike handlebars, but who’s to say you can’t attach it to an actual tripod too?
-A full charge cycle takes 3 hours and supplies you with an 8-hour battery life.
+A full charge cycle takes three hours, supplying 8 hours of battery life.
 It’s not lightweight at 618g (21.8oz), but it’s durable and compact.
-After all, weight doesn’t matter too much if the speaker can’t withstand your lifestyle.

 If you need the best value, get the Creative Metallix

-So what do we recommend as the “bang for your buck” item on what is more or less a “bang for your buck” list?
-The Creative Metallix.
-This isn’t the star of the best cheap Bluetooth speakers, but for only $29 this little guy packs a punch.
+This isn’t the star of the best cheap Bluetooth speakers, but for only $29, this little guy packs a punch.
 As far a sound goes, it’s a better than you might expect.
 You won’t get much of a low-end and mids can be lacking in detail, but considering the size, it’s impressive.

 Creative MetallixFull Review